James O. Fraser: First years in Yunnan

 He became a graduate engineer.
 However, in 1908 he dedicated his life to missionary work and joined the China Inland Mission.
 He arrived in China at 22 and travelled from Shanghai to Hong Kong and then to the mountainous region of China's far southwest.

 He was forced by the chaos accompanying the 1911 Revolution to divide his time between Yunnan Province and Burma.
 He learned the Lisu language and commenced his work among the Lisu, a Tibeto-Burmese minority people who lived in the high mountains along the borders of the two countries.

 Fraser had arrived in Yunnan in 1910 and spent nearly thirty years working among the Lisu.
-Fraser is best known for the alphabet he created for the Lisu, often referred to as the Fraser alphabet.
+He lived among the Lisu and learned their language from the children there.
+He is best known for the alphabet he created for the Lisu, often referred to as the Fraser alphabet.
 It was designed for purpose of translating the New Testament into the Lisu language.
 Fraser also designed a written musical notation for transcribing the Lisu's oral history songs.

 Going to China with CIM (China Inland Mission), he was stationed in the then remote province of Yunnan to work with the local Chinese, but Fraser was a keen climber and revelled in climbing through the mountains meeting and preaching to the Lisu people, particularly in the upper Salween River valley.
 Readily accepted by them and able to live in their mud floor huts, he was able to communicate a little through Chinese and then to learn their language, which is in the Tibeto-Burman group.
 Initial success was followed by years of doubt and difficulty until 1916, when he and fellow missionaries started to see scores of families convert to Christianity and enthusiastically pursue a new life without the fear of the spirits that had previously characterised them.